Benign phyllodes tumour

 What causes a benign phyllodes tumour?

 A benign phyllodes tumour starts from the cells normally found in the breast.
-The tumour is made up of a mixture of fibroblasts surrounded by a type of connective tissue called stroma and epithelial cells which form large ducts.
+The tumour comprises a mixture of fibroblasts surrounded by a type of connective tissue called stroma and epithelial cells, which form large ducts.
 When examined under the microscope, the tumour often grows in a pattern that resembles the leaves on a tree.
 This pattern can be helpful for pathologists when examining only a small tissue sample.
 The name “phyllodes” comes from the Greek meaning ‘leaf-like’.

 phyllodes tumour

-Before making the diagnosis of a benign phyllodes tumour, your pathologist will carefully examine the tumour for the following microscopic features: stromal cellularity, stromal overgrowth, cellular atypia, mitotic activity, and pattern of growth.
+Before diagnosing a benign phyllodes tumour, your pathologist will carefully examine the tumour for the following microscopic features: stromal cellularity, stromal overgrowth, cellular atypia, mitotic activity, and growth pattern.
 These features are described in greater detail in the sections below.

 Stromal cellularity